abdulsuhail/web-test/README.md

         run: pm2 start app.js

 ```
   * Next step is downloading and starting ngrok.
+The step to start ngrok takes a shell script which is mentioned below.
 ```
       - name: Download ngrok
         run: npm install ngrok -g